B1nus/wezy/README.md

 # MVP
 - compiles applications that use audio, graphics or input as a website.
 - webgl for rendering with a javascript shim.
+> [!NOTE]
+> Should we compile everything to a single *index.html* file?
+Or should we split it up and embrase html, wasm, js and css and take advantage of them for making the website?
+It' smarter to use css, and html to style a website, but a beginner will have a very hard time with learning 4 languages at once.
+I'm torn.
+We either hide the complexity and lose convenience, or we embrace the complexity and make websites like real webdevs.

+> [!NOTE]
+> Teach people in a good way how to serve the website.
+I remember how confusing this was for me when I started out.

+> [!NOTE]
+> Maybe you can use the component system to make the transition between hosts smoother? (import the same functions names, but export them from either js or wasi)

 # Website
 - written in the language itself